UOL-COLS/ProcessingPAL/README.md

 The full text of the article can be access here: http://iopscience.iop.org/article/10.1088/0967-3334/37/10/1653/meta

 Features of the Processing PAL application:
-* Batch processing of events.csv files
+* Batch processing of events.csv files (note: works best with 250 files or less.
+Process in batches if more than 250 files)
 * Validated algorithm which isolates valid waking wear data from time in bed, prolonged nonwear and invalid data
 * Adaptable algorithm thresholds to determine waking wear data